Locality in Image Diffusion Models Emerges from Data Statistics: Validation

-For comparison, we chose five datasets with diverse sets of statistics: CIFAR10~\citep{krizhevsky2009learning}, a datset of diverse \(32\times32\) natural images; CelebA-HQ~\cite{karras2017progressive} and AFHQv2~\cite{choi2020stargan}, datasets of centered faces and animals in \(64\times64\); and MNIST~\cite{deng2012mnist} and FashionMNIST~\cite{xiao2017fashion}, datasets of binary centered images in \(28\times28\) resolution.
-We compare against the vanilla optimal denoiser in \cref{eq:optimal_denoiser}, the Wiener filter~\cite{wiener1964extrapolation}, and two recent patch-based optimal denoising algorithms: Kamb and Ganguli~\cite{kamb2024analytic} and Niedoba et al.~\cite{niedoba2024towards}.
-Additionally, to capture the variance in signal-to-noise mapping of diffusion models, we compare with another trained diffusion model with the same architecture and dataset, but with different initialization.
+For comparison, we chose five datasets with diverse sets of statistics: CIFAR10~\citep{krizhevsky2009learning}, a dataset of diverse \(32\times32\) natural images; CelebA-HQ~\cite{karras2017progressive} and AFHQv2~\cite{choi2020stargan}, datasets of centered faces and animals in \(64\times64\); and MNIST~\cite{deng2012mnist} and FashionMNIST~\cite{xiao2017fashion}, datasets of binary centered images in \(28\times28\) resolution.
+We compare against the vanilla optimal denoiser in \cref{eq:optimal_denoiser}, the Wiener filter~\cite{wiener1964extrapolation}, and the patch-based optimal denoising algorithm by Kamb and Ganguli~\cite{kamb2024analytic}.
+Additionally, to capture the variance in signal-to-noise mapping of diffusion models, we compare with another trained diffusion model with the same architecture and dataset, but with different weight initialization.

 \Cref{tab:metrics-comparison} and \Cref{fig:main_comparison} show that our analytical model outperforms all of the baselines, with the Wiener filter being almost always in second place.
 Kamb and Ganguli's model qualitatively performs worse on CelebA-HQ due to patch-based locality erasing eyes and blurring out facial features, while other models using dataset-dependent locality retain these features.
 This experiment confirms our hypothesis that the modeling of correct locality in the analytical models is key to explaining trained diffusion models and that those localities come from the dataset statistics.
-We provide additional quantitative results for AFHQv2 and Fashion-MNIST in \cref{sec:quantitative_results_2}.
+We provide additional quantitative results for AFHQv2 and Fashion-MNIST in \Cref{sec:quantitative_results_2}.